date333cs/Backpropagation/python/README.md

 # Backpropagation

-- bpnn.py is a short code written by Neil Schemenauer.
+- bpnn.py is a short code (great) written by Neil Schemenauer.
 -- http://arctrix.com/nas/, http://arctrix.com/nas/python/bpnn.py

-- There seems to be bugs in the code, and so I fixed it.
+- But there seems to be bugs in the code, so I fixed it (named bpnn_ad.py).
--- bpnn_symm2.py
-- However its performace is getting worser than the original.
+- However its performace is not better than the original.
 - I don't know why.
+I am sure what I fixed.